Rick's Daily Tips

 All you need to do is call Comcast (1-800-COMCAST) and tell them you want to sign up for an Internet-Only account.
 Explain to them that the house is already served by an active cable subscription but your landlord isn’t willing to let you use his Internet connection.

-You’ll have the option of renting a cable modem from Comcast, but you can probably streamline the process by purchasing a modem of your own (#ad) and avoid having to have a tech visit your residence.
+You’ll have the option of renting a cable modem from Comcast, but you can probably streamline the process and get connected on the spot by purchasing a modem of your own.
+That way they can sign you up and activate your modem over the phone without having to send a tech to your residence.

 Just have the modem connected to both your router and the cable connection when you call Comcast in order to make the activation as quick and hassle-free as possible.